Handrus-foo/SortingVisualizer/README.md

 I created this project to learn more about sorting algorithms and how to create a more visual coding project.

-The bulk of the project is contained under the /src/SortingVisualzer and /src/SortingAlgorithms directories.
+The bulk of the project is contained under the /src/SortAnimator directory.
 Everything else was created with the React App bootstrap.

 Inspiration for project from [The Coding Train](https://youtu.be/eqo2LxRADhU).